 Cream Cheese Filling

-- Whip creamed cheese in a bowl of a stand mixer fitted with a paddle attachment on high speed for 10 minutes.
+- Drop oven temperature down to 165C/325F.
+Whip creamed cheese in a bowl of a stand mixer fitted with a paddle attachment on high speed for 10 minutes.

 - Add vanilla, egg (one at a time), sugar and salt. mix on medium until fully incorporated making sure to scrape down the sides of the bowl.